qonto/database-monitoring-framework/CONTRIBUTING.md

 Any runboks:

-* Explains why the alert is raied
+* Explains why the alert is raised
 * Estimates the impact on systems
 * Help to find the root cause
 * Provides guidelines to mitigate the situation